tam17aki/rpu/README.md

 4. Run `training.py`.
 It performs model training.

 5. Run `evaluate_scores.py`.
 It generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC).
+In this script, the function `compute_rpu` implements RPU and weighted RPU.

 6. Run `evaluate_scores_zerophase.py`.
 It also generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC), where phase spectrum is assumed to be zero (zero-phase).